-Before I decided to begin writing Star Wars reviews, I listened to an episode of the Force Material podcast, interviewing Kim’s Convenience headliner Paul Sun-Hyung Lee.
+Before I decided to begin writing Star Wars reviews, I listened to an episode of the Force Material podcast, interviewing Korean-Canadian Kim’s Convenience headliner Paul Sun-Hyung Lee.
 The actor boasted that during production on The Mandalorian Season 1, his friend Deborah Chow invited him to visit Lucasfilm, as Mando executive producer Dave Filoni directed Chapter 5: “The Gunslinger”.
 Chow informed Lee that Filoni loved Kim’s Convenience so much, that he decided to offer Lee a role in a future Mandalorian episode.
 File both that role, and Chapter 10 as a whole, under “small, but important,” for now.

 Brief Thoughts on Chapter 9

 - 9. The Marshal: Some endearing new allies for Din helped this chapter satisfy my starvation for a new Mandalorian adventure.

 I thought honoring one’s word was a part of the Mandalorian code.